skgrange/rmweather/cran-comments.md

 ## New package version

-This is a minor package update to fix a `donttest` example error due to the release of dplyr 1.0.0.
+This is a minor package update to fix a failing unit test on some Linux distributions on CRAN.

 ## Test environments

-  - Local, Ubuntu 18.04.1 LTS, R 4.0.0
+  - Local, Ubuntu 18.04.1 LTS, R 4.0.1

   - Travis CI, Ubuntu 16.04.6 LTS, R 4.0.0